 Food intolerance means that your body can't digest certain foods the way it should.
 These foods include meat, fruits, and vegetables.
 Because of this, you may have unpleasant symptoms such as nausea and vomiting.
 You may also become lacking in certain nutrients.

-Doctors may not always notice food intolerance after weight-loss surgery.
-In the past, doctors thought that people who had LAGB surgery wouldn't have nutritional problems.
+Health care providers may not always notice food intolerance after weight-loss surgery.
+In the past, health care providers thought that people who had LAGB surgery wouldn't have nutritional problems.
 That's because LAGB cuts down on the amount of food you eat, but not the amount of nutrients you get.
 Everything you can eat will get absorbed normally.
-Other weight-loss surgeries like gastric bypass are meant to interfere with how the body gets nutrients from what is eaten.
-These operations can affect normal absorption of ingested food by bypassing certain regions of the stomach and small intestine where nutrients are absorbed.
-But nutritional problems can happen after LAGB if you don't eat a diet that's nutritious.
-It can also happen if you don't take the daily vitamin and mineral supplements your doctor gives you, or if you experience frequent vomiting.
-If you can't digest meat, for example, you might develop anemia.
-That's because meat contains a lot of iron, which prevents anemia.
+Other weight-loss surgeries, like gastric bypass, interfere with how your body gets nutrients from what you eat.
+These operations can affect normal absorption of ingested food by bypassing certain regions of your stomach and small intestine where nutrients are absorbed.
+Sometimes, a condition called parosima causes food intolerance.
+This condition makes the smell of foods seem unpleasant.
+Parosmia can trigger nausea and vomiting.
+You don't want to eat, so you don't get the nutrients you need.
+Parosmia tends to be more common if you have had gastric bypass surgery, but it can also happen after gastric banding.

 These are signs of food intolerance: